influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/configuration.md

 ##### HTTP

-The Kapacitor service requires an HTTP connection and important HTTP properties, such as a bind address and the path to an HTTPS certificate, are defined in the `[http]` table.
+The Kapacitor service requires an HTTP connection.
+Important HTTP properties, such as a bind address and the path to an HTTPS certificate, are defined in the `[http]` table.

 **Example: The HTTP grouping**